Through The Quantum Looking Glass or: Buckle your seatbelt Dorothy, ’cause Kansas is going bye-bye

 anviksate pratinivrtta-guna-pravahah When the mind is thus completely freed from all material contamination and detached from material objectives, it is just like the flame of a lamp.
 At that time the mind is actually dovetailed with that of the Supreme and is experienced as one with Him because it is freed from the interactive flow of the material qualities. so 'py etaya caramaya manaso nivrttya

 svatman vidhatta upalabdha-paratma-kasthah Thus situated in the highest transcendental stage, the mind ceases from all material reaction and becomes situated in its own glory, transcendental to all material conceptions of happiness and distress.
 At that time the yogi realizes the truth of his relationship with the Supreme.
 He discovers that pleasure and pain as well as their interactions, which he attributed to his own self, are actually due to the false ego, which is a product of ignorance.

-In the 11th Canto of the Shrimad Bhagavata Purana, Krishna says:
+In the Bhagavata Purana, Krishna (personification of Brahman) says:

 manasā vacasā dṛṣṭyā